jclouds/jclouds-site/_posts/2016-08-22-arbitrary-cpu-ram.md

 compute.createNodesInGroup("jclouds", 1, template);
 {% endhighlight %}

-#### Custom hardware using minCores and minRam
+#### Creating a node with custom settings using `minCores`, `minRam` and `minDisk`

-When user set minCores and minRam, first the template builder checks if a hardware profile matches with the provided minRam and minCores.
-If not, the templateBuilder will use the automatic hardware.
+If the user sets the `minCores`, `minRam` and, where required, `minDisk` properties, Apache jclouds first checks if a hardware profile matching the desired values exists.
+If no such profile can be found, Apache jclouds will create a node with custom settings.

-To set up custom hardwares using minRam and minCores you have to set them using template builder.
+Set the appropriate properties on your `TemplateBuilder`:

 {% highlight Java %}
 Template template = templateBuilder